Skip to main content

 All of Us

 The NIH All of Us Research Program is building one of the largest and most diverse health databases in history.
-It contains data and research tools to help advance our understanding of the long-term effects of COVID-19, including Long COVID.
+By studying health information from people of all backgrounds, researchers using All of Us data can learn more about what makes people sick and keeps them healthy.

 The All of Us Researcher Workbench offers authorized researchers access to the COVID-19 Participant Experience (COPE) survey, electronic health record (EHR), wearable, and genetic data.